topo-gps/ios-manual/en/routes/routes_record.rst

 the record screen.
 The record screen can be opened by tapping the line of the recorded route on the map, and by selecting the record tab in the :ref:`routes screen <sec-routes-screen>`.

-When doing this a pop-up asking you to stop the recording will appear as in the example below:
+When doing this a pop-up will appear asking you to stop the recording was in the example below:

 .. figure:: ../_static/route-record4.png
    :height: 568px